Oral contraceptives: Things to know before you pop the pill

 • Sunday start: Here, the first pill is taken on the first Sunday after your menstruation starts.
 You need to use a backup contraceptive such as a condom for the next 7 days if you are following this method

 • Quick start: Here, you take the first pill in the pack right away.
-You need to confirm that you are not pregnant through a pregnancy test before you start pills through this method.
+You need to confirm that you are not pregnant through a pregnancy test before you start taking pills through this method.
 You will require a backup contraceptive for the first 7 days after you start taking your pill

 • Abortion or loss of pregnancy: In case of an abortion or loss of pregnancy within the first two trimesters, start the pills within the first 7 days, if you desire contraception